ronaldoussoren/pyobjc/docs/api/module-objc.rst

    .. note::

-      The wrapper classes for the :c:type:`NSString` class cluster aren't subclasses of :class:`objc_object`, but are subclasses of the builtin :class:`unicode` type (:class:`str:` in Python 3).
+      The wrapper classes for the *NSString* class cluster aren't subclasses of :class:`objc_object`, but are subclasses of the builtin :class:`unicode` type (:class:`str:` in Python 3).

 .. class:: pyobjc_unicode

-   This class is used to wrap instances of the :c:type:`NSString` class cluster and is a subclass of the builtin Unicode type (:class:`unicode` for python 2 and :class:`str` for Python 3).
+   This class is used to wrap instances of the *NSString* class cluster and is a subclass of the builtin Unicode type (:class:`unicode` for python 2 and :class:`str` for Python 3).

-   Methods of the underlying :c:type:`NSString` class can be accessed at as methods of the python type, unless they have the same name as a method of the built-in Unicode type.
+   Methods of the underlying *NSString* class can be accessed at as methods of the python type, unless they have the same name as a method of the built-in Unicode type.